 - Filters: Media Elements in charge of transforming or analyzing media.
 Hence there are filters for performing operations such as mixing, muxing, analyzing, augmenting, etc.

-- Output Endpoints: Media Elements capable of taking a media stream out of the pipeline.
-Again, there are several types of output endpoints specialized in files, network, screen, etc.
+- Output Endpoints: Media Elements capable of taking a media stream out of the Media Pipeline.
+Again, there are several types of output endpoints, specialized in files, network, screen, etc.

-Media Pipeline: A Media Pipeline is a chain of Media Elements, where the output stream generated by one element (source) is fed into one or more other elements input streams (sinks).
-Hence, the pipeline represents a “machine” capable of performing a sequence of operations over a stream.
+Media Pipeline: A Media Pipeline is a chain of Media Elements, where the output stream generated by a source element is fed into one or more sink elements.
+Hence, the pipeline represents a “pipe” capable of performing a sequence of operations over a stream.

 The following class diagram shows some of the relationships of the main classes in the Kurento API: